kassaline/openapi-clients-otto/docs/Api/ProductsV3Api.md

     $config
 );
 $sku = 'sku_example'; // string | search for a product variation by its SKU value
-$fromDate = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | search for content changes from this time on.
+$fromDate = new \DateTime('2013-10-20T19:20:30+01:00'); // \DateTime | search for content changes from this ISO8601 date on.
 The maxmimum and default value is 28 days before now.
 Future values can be specified, but lead to an empty result.
 $page = 56; // int
 $limit = 56; // int | proposed limit for the number of entries per response page (at most 100)